Searching for BOYCE/Bois/Boys/Boyes and

 Eunice Myers: (born abt 1798 Upper Canada).

 Eunice was born in Upper Canada abt 1797-1800 (1861/71/81 Canada Census data).
 Curiously, she is not present on the 1842 land census with Peter Meyers.
-She is present on the 1861 Census with Peter (and James Boyce Jr. and grandchild Jane Myers).
-An 1875 Halton Map indicates an E. Myers on lot 7 con 4 in Nassagaweya the Peter Myers property - this may refer to Eunice or son Elijah.
-Eunice is on the 1881 Canada Census and Elijah completes her death certificate on passing in 1884.
+She is present on the 1861 Census with Peter (and grandson James Boyce Jr. and granddaughter Jane Myers).
+An 1875 Halton Map indicates an E. Myers owning lot 7 con 4 in Nassagaweya the Peter Myers property - this may refer to Eunice or son Elijah.
+Eunice is on the 1881 Canada Census and Elijah processes her death certificate in 1884.

-Children of Peter (and Eunice Myers??
-Or Matilda Myers??):
+Children of Peter (and Eunice?
+Or Matilda? or Ellen?)
+Myers:

 - Son Elijah Myres (born abt 1818) marries Lydia Ann Misener abt 1843 and they have 11 children.